 The End of a Table

-At the Canasta Palace, a table can end either by reaching the maximum number of rounds or when one team reaches 5.000 points.
+At the Canasta Palace, a table can end either by playing the selected maximum number of rounds or when one party reaches 5,000 points.
 The team with the highest total score wins the table.

 Use extra rules to set up and play Canasta online the way you like it best.
 You can mix and match the following variations at the Canasta Palace.
 More detailed explanations of these custom Canasta rules are in the table below the image.

 |Surprise||Three additional cards are placed under the stock at the beginning of the game.|